kissy24/pon/README.md

-# Pon
+# Pon !

 ![](https://img.shields.io/github/license/kissy24/pon)

 ## Overview

-This application is a web-based Planning Poker tool for agile estimation.
-Users can select Fibonacci numbers to estimate tasks, and the system calculates the average when at least two users participate.
-The application supports real-time interactions with WebSocket and displays active users.
+Pon ! is a web-based Planning Poker tool for agile estimation.Users can select Fibonacci numbers to estimate tasks, and the system calculates the average when at least two users participate.The application supports real-time interactions with WebSocket and displays active users.

 ## Setup